Diagnosis and treatment

 There is currently no cure for dementia.
-However, there are ways you can lessen some of the symptoms as well as deal with the personal impact a diagnosis may have.
+However, there are ways you can lessen some of the symptoms as well as deal with the personal impact of a diagnosis.

 There are drug treatments and non-drug treatments that can either help with or slow down the progression of dementia.

 Some non-drug treatments can help with symptoms that affect mood or behaviour.
-These treatments can foster a sense of wellbeing for those living with dementia.
+This includes Cognitive Stimulation Therapy, a group programme where members take part in meaningful and stimulating activities, proven to help maintain memory and brain functioning and foster a sense of wellbeing for those living with dementia.

 What's the best way of dealing with my diagnosis?

 People react in different ways to being diagnosed with dementia.
 There's no right or wrong way to feel.

 It may seem overwhelming at first.
 You may feel shock, disbelief or fear.
 Perhaps, you may feel relieved that you can put a name to what's going on.

 Take your time to work out what it means for you.
 It can help to talk to someone and get support.